delet-dis/delet-dis/README.md

 ## I'm a Schoolboy and Junior Frontend and Android developer!
 - 🇷🇺 I'm from Russia, Tomsk
-- 👨🏻‍💻 I’m currently working on a [MAD Meditation app][mad-meditation]!
+- 👨🏻‍💻 I’m currently working on a [Elementary launcher app][elementary-launcher]!
 - 👨🏻‍🎓 I’m currently learning Java, Kotlin, JS and Webpack 📚
 - ✅ 2021 Goals: Keep exploring Android programming and pass exams for admission to the university.